adrianharabula/condr-devbook/all.md

 > state: **open** opened by: **adrianharabula** on: **5/6/2017**

-- [ ] remove everything not needed from readme.md file, it&#x27;s too bloated
+- [ ] remove everything not needed from readme.md file, it's too bloated
 - [x] start working on documentations (database, api, app, app story)
 - [ ] put links to documentation on readme.md